Mangamma Sabatham (1943 film)

 Mangamma Sabatham is a 1943 Indian Tamil-language film, starring Vasundhara Devi, Ranjan, N. S. Krishnan and T. A. Mathuram.
-The film was produced by S. S. Vasan and directed by T. G. Raghavachari, credited as Acharya.
+The film was produced by S. S. Vasan and written and directed by T. G. Raghavachari, credited as Acharya.
 The film was remade in Hindi and Telugu as Mangala (1950 and 1951) and again in Telugu as Mangamma Sapatham (1965).